rexzhang/asgi-webdav/.github/ISSUE_TEMPLATE/proposal-template.md

 ### Summary of the feature being proposed

-### What value does this feature bring to Temporal?
+### What value does this feature bring to Project?

 ### Are you willing to implement this feature yourself?